+Extracurriculars can get pricey, but why not gift them as part of Christmas?
 This is something we have done in the past with grandparent money, and our girls have loved it!

+Kids Cook Real Food eCourse is a fun and practical online course that our girls have taken in the past.
 If you get something like a cooking class for your kids, you can always couple it with a small physical gift, like a handmade apron or other cute apron!

 In my opinion, books are some of the greatest gifts you can give–not just to children but to anyone!

 Some of my favorite books for the different age ranges include:

-Eric Carle books (really, any of them!)
+- Eric Carle books (really, any of them!)

 - God Gave UsYou (any of the books in this series)

-If You Give a Mouse a Cookie (any of the books in this series)
+- If You Give a Mouse a Cookie (any of the books in this series)

-Corduroy (a favorite of mine from childhood!)
+- Corduroy (a favorite of mine from childhood!)

-Tea for Ruby (teaches manners)
+- Tea for Ruby (teaches manners)

-The Bernstein Bear books (any of them)
+- The Bernstein Bear books (any of them)